rpardee/virtual_data_warehouse/readme.md

 # HCSRN Virtual Data Warehouse Data Specifications

-This repository is a proof-of-concept demonstrating what things would be like if we decided to host our data specifications for the <a href="https://hcsrn.org">Health Care Systems Research Network</a>'s Virtual Data Warehouse in a github repository.
+This repository is a **proof-of-concept** demonstrating what things would be like if we decided to host our data specifications for the [Health Care Systems Research Network](https://hcsrn.org)'s Virtual Data Warehouse in a _github repository_.

-## Tables
+## Data Tables

 1. [Demographics](specs/_vdw_demographic.md)
 1. [Patient Languages](specs/_vdw_language.md)